The Story of Reality: How the World Began, How It Ends, and Everything Important That Happens in Between

 If you know an unbeliever who is showing interest in the faith, I’d suggest buying two copies — one for yourself, and one for her or him.
 Offer to read it together and discuss it.
 You’d for sure find yourself enriched and, who knows, perhaps it would be God’s instrument to work faith in the heart of your friend too.

-Dr. Bredenhof blogs at Yinkahdinay where this review first appeared.
+For 5 great quotes from “The Story of Reality” click here.
+Dr. Bredenhof blogs at Creation Without Compromise and Yinkahdinay where this article first appeared.
 It is reprinted here with permission.